sagemath/trac_to_gh/Issue 923.md

 # Issue 923: change all "sage.:"'s to "sage: blah # not tested"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/923

 Original creator: was